-Manhattan may have a reputation as being a tough real estate market to crack, but there is one segment of the population that has no problem affording the luxury buildings springing up: billionaires.
-In fact Midtown Manhattan has attracted so many billionaires over the past several years that it is earned the nickname Billionaire’s Belt, particularly the area around 57th Street, like the One57 building.
+Manhattan may have a reputation as being a tight real estate market to crack, but there is one segment of the population that has no problem affording the luxury buildings springing up: billionaires.
+Midtown Manhattan has attracted so many billionaires over the past several years that it is earned the nickname Billionaire’s Belt, particularly the area around 57th Street, like the One57 building.
 One57 is a luxury high-rise that has been in development for about a decade.
 Despite having hefty price tags, many of the 95 units in the complex have already found buyers—many of them as yet unnamed billionaires.
-Here’s a look at other billionaire addresses in the Big Apple:
+Here’s a look at other billionaire addresses in the Big Apple.

 Russian billionaire Roman Abramovich and his girlfriend Dasha Zhukova and their two US-born children are said to be buying part of the historic mansion at 828 Fifth Avenue for reported $75 million.
 828 Fifth Avenue is a super exclusive 9-unit coop apartment house in Lenox Hill Manhattan, on the corner of 64th Street, overlooking Central Park.
-Built in 1886 French Renaissance-style, the unit Abramovich is looking into was once four separate units that have been consolidated and include 15,000 square feet, plus wine cellar and several terraces.
+Built-in 1886 French Renaissance-style, the unit Abramovich is looking into was once four separate units that have been consolidated and include 15,000 square feet, plus a wine cellar and several terraces.

 Fertilizer magnate Alexander Rovt may not be the best-known billionaire, but according to a 2012 Forbes article, the man is worth $1.2 billion and has been investing much of his money into real estate around the city.
 He bought more than 30 properties as investments but purchased two properties for his personal use: the historic Sloane Mansion for $33 million at auction and a townhouse on the Upper East Side, which he eventually listed at $27 million.

 Paul AllenPaul Allen